cake-build/website/input/blog/2021-04-13-cake-support-in-renovate.md

 ### Enabling Renovate (on GitHub)

-If renovate was never activated in an account on GitHub, the process starts by installing the [renovate app][gh-marketplace].
+If Renovate was never activated in an account on GitHub, the process starts by installing the [Renovate app][gh-marketplace].

-To add an existing project to renovate (after renovate was installed) go to *Organization Account* -> *Installed GitHub Apps* for organizations or
+To add an existing project to Renovate (after Renovate was installed) go to *Organization Account* -> *Installed GitHub Apps* for organizations or
 *Account Settings* -> *Applications* for personal accounts.
-Click *Configure* on the *Renovate* application and add all repositories that should be enabled for renovate.
+Click *Configure* on the *Renovate* application and add all repositories that should be enabled for Renovate.

-When renovate is activated first on a project, it starts the onboarding process by creating a pull request that adds a (very bare) configuration (in the form of a `renovate.json` file) to the repository.
+When Renovate is activated first on a project, it starts the onboarding process by creating a pull request that adds a (very bare) configuration (in the form of a `renovate.json` file) to the repository.

 `renovate.json` has [many configuration options][config-options], a simple example to add some labels to each pull request would look like this: